 As you start your statistics research, ask yourself these questions:

-The federal government does a census of businesses every five years.
+The Census Bureau also completes a survey of businesses every five years.
 The Economic Census gives the number of businesses, employment, and payroll figures broken down by industry type (NAICS) and by geography.

-Agencies within the U.S. government that provide useful statistics include
+In addition to the Census, other federal agencies that provide useful statistics include

-All government agencies collect data related to their area of responsibility.
-Thus, statistics regarding education, health, labor, crime, food, housing, transportation and much more is made available.
-A place to start in your research for a bevy of statistics is FedStats .
-Current, as well as historical data, can be found in Statistical Abstract .
+Other government agencies collect data related to their area of responsibility.
+Statistics regarding education, health, labor, crime, food, housing, transportation and other topics are available.

-Although federal statistical sources provide some local data, there are additional sources to turn to.
-Mid-America Regional Council (MARC), the local planning agency is a good starting place.
-MARC makes available a wealth of economic, demographic and transportation statistics on their website.
+Although federal statistical sources provide some local data, there are additional sources.
+The Mid-American Regional Council (MARC) is the regional planning organization for nine counties and 120 cities.
+MARC maintains a website called Metro Dataline that includes some Census data as well as a wealth of metro-level economic, demographic and transportation statistics.
 For additional sources, take a look at our Local Business and Information Guide .

 For additional information, contact an H&R Block Business & Career Center librarian by phone, 816.701.3717, or by e-mail, firstname.lastname@example.org .